jnsbyr/esp8266-intexsbh20/README.md

  "wifiSSID":       "WiFi-SSID",
  "wifiPassphrase": "WiFi-secret",
  "mqttServer":     "mqtt.at.home",
- "firmwareURL":    "http://webserver.at.home/firmware/SB-H20-WiFiController.bin",
- "errorLanguage":  "EN"
+ "mqttUser":       "leave blank if you don't need authentication", "mqttPassword":   "leave blank if you don't need authentication", "firmwareURL":    "http://webserver.at.home/firmware/SB-H20-WiFiController.bin", "errorLanguage":  "EN"
 }
 ```

-If *firmwareURL* is undefined OTA updates are disabled.
+If *firmwareURL* is omitted OTA updates are disabled.
 For *errorLanguage* you can
 choose between "EN" and "DE".
-If *errorLanguage* is undefined, the control panel
+If *errorLanguage* is omitted, the control panel
 error code will be used.

 If you get a parsing error in the serial monitor when starting the MCU look closely